 To paint an example, let's go back to the video software company.

 Maybe in January, you will launch a software update that improves the exportation process for users.
 In April, you want to publish an ebook that explains editing terms to your buyer personas, and in September, you plan to launch an integration with other software.

-Remember, your digital strategy is unique to your business, so the document should be, as well.
-As long as the strategy includes all of the necessary information, you'll be all set to take your company's brand from okay to outstanding.
+Remember, your digital strategy is unique to your business, so the document should be as well.
+As long as the strategy includes the pertinent details outlined in previous sections, you'll be set.

-Now that we've explored five critical steps of a complete marketing strategy, let's look at some "Why didn't I think of that?" strategies to inspire your own.
+Now that we've explored the critical steps of a complete marketing strategy, let's look at some "Why didn't I think of that?" strategies to inspire your own.